Brahmeshwar Singh: Politics

 On 5 May 2012, Singh founded the Akhil Bharatiya Rashtravadi Kisan Sangathan, an organization that Singh said would assist farmers and other manual labourers.

 Death

-On 1 June 2012, Singh was on a morning walk near his home in Arrah, Bihar.
+On 1 June 2012, Brahmeshwar Singh was on a morning walk near his home in Arrah, Bihar.
 Reportedly, around six armed men shot Singh several times.
-The killing resulted in public unrest and severe rioting.
+The assassination resulted in public unrest and severe rioting.
 Several thousand people burnt the circuit house, Block Development Officer's office, and several government vehicles; damaged railway offices; and stopped the trains on the Howrah-Delhi route.